mariobox/mariosanchez.org/content/booknotes/mnd.md

 3. PAWs have budgets and stick to them.

-4. Majority of PAWs own their own businesses.
+4. The majority of PAWs own their own businesses.
 Businesses are not fancy but provide solutions to basic necessities.

 5. PAWs believe being financially free is more important than displaying status. **PAWs focus on net worth.
 UAWs focus on status symbols**.